oroinc/documentation/user_guide/activities/activities_overview.rst

 """"""""""""""""""

 When you need to provide additional information about an entity record and this information is fully included in a file (for example, you want to add a calculation sheet), add this file as an attachment directly to the entity record.

+.. note:: See a short demo on `how to add attachments in your Oro application <https://www.orocrm.com/media-library/add-attachments-orocrm>`_, or keep reading the guidance below.

 You can attach files by clicking the :guilabel:`Add Attachment` action button on the view page of the entity record that the attachment relates to.